-Optimizing terminal operations has received increasing interest over the last years.
-Vis and de Koster (2003) review the relevant literature and illustrate the main logistics processes in a container terminal whereas Steenken et al (2004) provide an overview of optimization methods terminal operations.
-The problem of allocating ships to berths (discrete case) or to quays (continuous case) is dealt among others in Cordeau et al. (2005) and Wang and Lim (2007).
-The Quay Crane Scheduling Problem (QCSP) which refers to the allocation of cranes and to the scheduling of stevedoring operations can be solved with the use of dynamic programming as proposed in Lim et al (2004), or be addressed with a greedy randomized adaptive search procedure like the one analyzed in Kim and Park (2004).
-A branch and cut procedure for this class of problems is reported by Moccia et al (2006) and the so called 'double cycling' procedures for loading and unloading are described by Goodchild and Daganzo (2006).
-Furthermore, yard operations such as storage policies and the design of remarshalling are also of great importance.
-Lee et al. (2006) address a yard storage allocation problem to reduce traffic congestion and Lee and Hsu (2007) present model for container remarshalling.
-For a review of the operations research literature of problems related to container terminal management the reader may refer among others to Vis and de Koster (2003) and Steenken et al. (2004).
-Another literature survey of this broad class of problems, with some 157 related references, is presented in Stahlblock and Voss (2007).
-Recently, Bierwirth and Meisel (2010) present a survey of berth allocation and quay crane scheduling problems in container terminals with particular focus on integrated solution approaches.
-Finally, following the trend of automation of seaport container terminals several studies have investigated automation on container-handling systems.
-For more information the reader is referred to Günther and Kim (2005).
+Optimizing terminal operations has received increasing interest over the past years.
+Vis and de Koster [33] review the relevant literature and illustrate the main logistics processes in a container terminal, whereas Steenken et al. [34] provide an overview of optimization methods terminal operations.
+The problem of allocating ships to berths (discrete case) or to quays (continuous case) is dealt among others in [35, 36].
+The QCSP which refers to the allocation of cranes and to the scheduling of stevedoring operations can be solved with the use of dynamic programming as proposed in [37], or be addressed with a greedy randomized adaptive search procedure like the one analyzed in [38].
+A branch and cut procedure for this class of problems is reported in [39] and the so-called "double cycling" procedures for loading and unloading are described [40].
+Furthermore, yard operations such as storage policies and the design of re-marshalling are also of great importance.
+Lee et al. [41] address a yard storage allocation problem to reduce traffic congestion and [42] presents a model for container re-marshalling.
+For a review of the operation research literature of problems related to container terminal management, the reader may refer among others to Vis and de Koster [33] and Steenken et al. [34].
+Another literature survey of this broad class of problems, with some 157 related references, is presented in Stahlblock and Voss [43].
+Recently, Bierwirth and Meisel [44] present a survey of berth allocation and QCSPs in container terminals with particular focus on integrated solution approaches.
+Finally, following the trend of automation of seaport container terminals, several studies have investigated automation on container-handling systems.
+For more information, the reader is referred to Günther and Kim [45].